I - Self Realisation and Non-Duality

 The more ego structures we dissolve, the more authentic consciousness is liberated.
 This gradually shifts the balance of power from the false-self and the ego-personality to the true-Self and the authentic personality.
 Self-realisation becomes possible when the balance of power has shifted in favour of the true-Self and authentic personality.

-Self-realisation (full or partial) is always accompanied by a shift in our essential identity.
+Self-realisation (permanent or temporary) is always accompanied by a shift in our essential identity.
 If there is no shift in our essential identity we are just having a spiritual experience.
-Even a partial Self-realisation can be so profound that it feels like enlightenment (which is the cause of much misunderstanding around the subject).

-Many of the things that I am about to describe are often experienced for short periods of time prior to Self-realisation, as we are given glimpses of what our lives could be like:
+Many of the things that I am about to describe are often experienced for short periods of time prior to Self-realisation / enlightenment, as we are given glimpses of what our lives could be like:

 The profound shift in our identity that accompanies Self-realisation can give rise to some difficulties:

-Generally, the more ego structures (false qualities) that remain at the time of Self-realisation the more difficulties will be encountered.
-So it is advisable to do the inner work first and allow Self-realisation to occur naturally, when we are truly ready.
+Generally, the more ego structures (false qualities) that remain at the time of Self-realisation / enlightenment the more difficulties will be encountered.
+So it is advisable to do the inner work first and allow Self-realisation / enlightenment to occur naturally, when we are truly ready.

 Search This Website